Find out where your credit history stands and take the next step towards better credit.

 If you spot an error, get in touch with the lender in question and ask it them to rectify the mistake.
 If you’re not happy with the way the lender handles this, you can always get in touch with the relevant Ombudsman service.

-Can you have information removed from your credit file?
+Can I have information removed from your credit report?

 You can only have listings removed if they were listed there in the first place.
 You can find out more about credit repair on this page.